camperotactico/portfolio-game/README.md

 The reason why I have decided to create this project is because the last relevant game on my `GitHub` profile was over three years old (right before I started my previous job).

 Ever since, my abilities as a developer have improved, and I wanted to build a vertical slice to reflect them, as I am not able to share any of the source code I worked on during my previous employment.

-> WIP This document is not finished and is being updated as new features are added.

 ## Technical features